The Lost City of Z (book)

-The Lost City of Z: A Tale of Deadly Obsession in the Amazon is a non-fiction book by American author David Grann.
+The Lost City of Z: A Tale of Deadly Obsession in the Amazon is a nonfiction book by American author David Grann.
 Published in 2009, the book recounts the activities of the British explorer Percy Fawcett who, in 1925, disappeared with his son in the Amazon rainforest while looking for the ancient "Lost City of Z".
 In the book, Grann recounts his own journey into the Amazon, by which he discovered new evidence about how Fawcett may have died.

 The Lost City of Z was the basis of a 2016 feature film of the same name.

 Overview

 As observed by Kirkus Reviews, "Fawcett's exploits in jungles and atop mountains inspired novels such as Arthur Conan Doyle's The Lost World, and his character is the tutelary spirit of the Indiana Jones franchise.
 Fawcett in turn was nurtured by his associations with fabulists such as Doyle and H. Rider Haggard, whose talisman he bore into the Amazonian rainforest."

 For decades explorers and scientists have tried to find evidence of Fawcett's party and of the Lost City of Z. Of those, Grann explains, "there are no reliable statistics on the numbers who died.
 One recent estimate, however, put the total as high as a hundred."
 (A more historically accurate toll, according to historian John Hemming, is one.)

 Grann, a New Yorker magazine staff writer, first wrote about the story in The New Yorker in 2005.
 The article documents how Grann, working from Fawcett's long-lost diaries, reconstructed the explorer's last journey, including visiting members of the Kalapalo tribe in the Xingu Indigenous Park region of the state of Mato Grosso, Brazil.
 The Kalapalo had apparently preserved an oral history about Fawcett's small party of himself, his son Jack, and Jack's friend Raleigh Rimell, who were among the first Europeans the tribe had ever seen.

 The oral account said that Fawcett and his party had stayed at their village and, despite warnings about "fierce Indians" who occupied that territory, had headed eastward.
 The Kalapalos observed smoke from Fawcett's expedition's campfire each evening for five days before it disappeared.
 As a result, the Kalapalos said they were sure that the fierce Indians had killed them.
 The article formed the basis for Grann's book.